 What’s good for you is good for the company, and what’s good for the company is good for you.
 Just make sure you’re in the right company.

 These are all things many already practice now.
-This daunting worldwide event has merely accelerated a few technical eventualities that were already underway and in play for a few futuristic enthusiasts, and now a stressful event has leveraged change to make productivity accessible to many more………..and then the next wave comes and changes everything up again.
+This daunting worldwide event has merely accelerated a few technical eventualities that were already underway and in play for a few futuristic enthusiasts, and now a stressful event has leveraged change to allow the many to be productive………..and then the next wave comes and changes everything up again.